FirmGuardian/cryptengine/README.md

 cryptengine -gen -t rsa -p <password> -eml <email>
 ```

+**NOTE:** For reasons yet unknown to me, please keep the arguments in the stated order. *I know, I know.* I have to look into this.

 ### Encrypt a File
 ```bash
 cryptengine -e -t rsa file1 file2...